gerelef/dotfiles/scripts/utils/README.md

     functionality for personal use.

 ## Historical note
 A massive trim was done on 28/2/2024.
-You may find functions/utilities that were removed, on this commit `fbc1fa8`.
+You may find functions/utilities that were removed, here: `fbc1fa8`.